NFV Platform Design: A Survey: Taxonomy of NFV platforms

 \subsection{NFVI acceleration}

-With the rapid growth of traffic volume, NFV platforms are expected to deliver service without compromising performance, even under immense data rates.
-As the data plane, NFVI is inarguably the principle point of optimization.
+With the rapid growth in traffic volume, NFV platforms are expected to deliver services without compromising performance, even at high data rates.
+As the data plane, NFVI is inarguably the principal point of optimization.
 Many endeavors are concentrating on NFVI acceleration.